Politics of Andhra Pradesh

 The Politics of Andhra Pradesh take place in the context of a bicameral parliamentary system within the Constitutional framework of India.
-The main parties in the state are the YSR Congress Party, Telugu Desam Party and Jana Sena Party.
-Other parties that have small presence in the state include the Indian National Congress, Bharatiya Janata Party and Left parties.
-Y.S.
-Jagan Mohan Reddy is the incumbent Chief Minister.
+The main parties in the state are the Telugu Desam Party (TDP), Janasena Party (JSP), and YSR Congress Party (YSRCP).
+Other parties that have small presence in the state include the Bharatiya Janata Party (BJP), Indian National Congress (INC), and Left parties, including both Communist Party of India (Marxist) (CPI(M)) and Communist Party of India (CPI).

+N. Chandrababu Naidu is the incumbent Chief Minister.

-Formation of Andhra Pradesh
+United Andhra Pradesh

-In December 1953, the States Reorganisation Commission was appointed to prepare for the creation of states on linguistic lines.
+The States Reorganisation Commission was appointed to prepare for the creation of states on linguistic lines.
 Thus, merging the Telugu-speaking region of Hyderabad State (Telangana) with Telugu-speaking state of Andhra state, the Central Government, established a unified Andhra Pradesh on 1 November 1956.

-Congress era
+1953–1983

 The Indian National Congress party won all the state elections from the emergence of the state on 1 October 1953 till 1983.
 Projects like Nagarjuna Sagar and Srisailam Dams were constructed during this time.
 There were ten different Chief Ministers from the formation of the state in 1956 till 1983.

 Telangana movement

-Marri Chenna Reddy formed the Telangana Praja Samiti party to lead the Telangana movement.
+Marri Chenna Reddy formed the Telangana Praja Samithi party to lead the Telangana movement.
 In November 1969, there was a major split in the party which eventually led to the downfall of the movement.
 He resigned his position to make room for a leader from Telangana to become the Chief Minister.
 On 30 September 1971, P. V. Narasimha Rao became the Chief Minister.

-Emergence of Telugu Desam Party
+Jai Andhra movement

+Jai Andhra movement is a 1972 political movement in support for the creation of Andhra state in the light of injustices felt by the people of the Coastal Andhra and Rayalaseema Regions.
+This was after the HC and SC upheld the Mulki rules in existence at the time.
+This disenfranchised a vast majority of the population of the state from obtaining jobs in their own state capital.
+In ensuing protests and police firing eight people were killed.
+Over 400 people sacrificed their lives for the movement.
+One of the main opinions expressed was "Development is seen only in and around Hyderabad and it is time the coastal districts also develop rapidly".

+Removal of Mulkhi rules and all other demands were met and a six-point formula was put in place.
+After nine ministers from Seemandhra region in the P. V. Narasimha Rao cabinet resigned, he had to resign as Chief minister of Andhra Pradesh on 10 January 1973, and President's rule was imposed in the state.